Find out more about Cathy Toogood

 During the peak summer season, demand for passports soar – and we saw huge delays during 2014.
 So, if you can, get your application in at least three to four weeks before your trip to avoid fighting with other travellers for the limited number of last-minute appointments and paying as much as £55.50 more for the service.

 Other items to organise ahead of your trip include an EHIC card for every member of your family if you are travelling within Europe (it entitles you to state healthcare on the same terms as a local resident), a family travel insurance policy and any visas you will need to visit your destination.

 And, even if you know they’re sorted, remember to dig all of your important documents out ready to pack in your hand luggage at least the night before you leave.

 You could probably live without your favourite pair of shoes if you forgot to pack them, but a forgotten soft toy or security blanket might seem like the end of the world to your child, so make sure you’re organised with your family’s packing.

 And, before you even dust off your suitcases and gather your belongings together, check what your luggage allowance is (as well as that of your children) to prevent any charges for going over your limits.
-Read more on how to keep your luggage costs down in Clare Walsh’s blog post.

 Make travelling part of the adventure